silx-kit/silx/doc/source/contribute/development.rst

 7. Create a local branch to start working on your issue: ``git branch my_feature``.

-8. Code, enjoy but ensure that the new code is tested and does not break the current test suite.
+8. Code, enjoy and ensure to `write tests <./write_tests.rst>`_ for the new code and that it does not break the current test suite.

 9. Push your local branch to your GitHub account: ``git push origin my_feature``.